OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 ### Symptom

-This problem is inerrant to JWT token because a token become only invalid when it expires.
+This problem is inherent to JWT because a token become only invalid when it expires.
 The user has no built-in feature to explicitly revoke the validity of an token.
-So, in case of steal, a user cannot revoke the token itself and then block the attacker.
+This means that if it is stolen, a user cannot revoke the token itself and then block the attacker.

 ### How to prevent